 - Make sure children are well supervised by responsible adults at all times in and around water.

-- Enroll yourself and your child in swimming lessons.
+- Enrol yourself and your child in swimming lessons.

 - Ensure everyone is wearing an approved personal flotation device (PFD) or lifejacket on a boat, at the beach, or at the lake.